 Outages and Emergencies:

-Currently the City owns and operates a single 2000 Kw generator.
-In the event of a power outage, the generator is turned on and the electric grid is disconnected from the transmission line.
+Currently the City owns and operates two 2000 Kw generators capable of producing 3500 Kw (3.5 Megawatts).
+In the event of a power outage, the generators are turned on and the electric grid is disconnected from the transmission line.
 City Staff then coordinates with the Electric Department crew and WFEC to restore power as quickly as possible.

 2016 – 2019 Electric Grid Upgrades:

-PHASE 1: The Electric Department crew has begun converting each of the 3 circuits currently at 4160 primary voltage to 14-400.
-This will reduce line loss and provide customers with a more steady current.
+PHASE 1: The Electric Department has begun converting each of the 5 circuits currently at 4160 primary voltage to 14-400.
+This will reduce line loss and provide customers with a steadier current.
 In addition, every 4160 transformer will be removed and replaced with a new non-PCB 14-400 transformer.
-Upon completion of Phase 1, the City will have replaced nearly 900 electric poles, 450 transformers, and will be certified a PCB-free distribution system.
-As of June 2017, conversion of Circuit No. 3, the longest circuit, has been completed.
+Upon completion of Phase 1, the City will have replaced nearly 1,100 electric poles, 450 transformers, and will be certified as a PCB-free distribution system.
+As of June 2018, conversion of Circuits 3, 4, & 5 have been completed.

-PHASE 2: To reduce one cause of line loss, the Electric Department crew has been replacing the high-pressure sodium street lights with LED lights.
-As of June 2017, Phase 2 is approximately 20% complete.
+PHASE 2: To reduce electric waste and become more “green,” the Electric Department has been replacing the high-pressure sodium street lights with energy efficient LED lights.
+As of June 2018, Phase 2 is approximately 90% complete.

 PHASE 3: To improve the power supply during an emergency outage, the City purchased a second 2000 Kw generator.
 With this purchase, the City will have the ability to produce 3500 Kw of generation.
-Estimated completion date is August 1, 2017.
+In addition, a control room with an upgraded switchgear will be installed.
+Phase 3 was completed on August 1, 2017.